 - cancel the incorporation of the individual associations.

-- any property belonging to the individual associations becomes the property of the amalgamated association
+- property belonging to each association becomes the property of the amalgamated association